cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 **Deep Learning using GPUs: It trains a Generative Adversarial Network (GAN) using a Kubernetes cluster (GPU flavored) with Kubeflow and MPI.**

 Note that for this test a cluster with GPU flavor is required.
-For this test, besides the *run* variable, the following one can be set on the configs.yaml file:
+For this test, apart from the *run* variable, the following one can be set on the configs.yaml file:

 +--------------+----------------------------------------------------------------------------------------------------------------+
 | Name	       | Explanation / Values                                                                                           |